Safeguarding and Safe Practice

 Ofsted registration

-Holiday clubs may need to legally register with Ofsted depending on the provision they offer, they may also be eligible to register with Ofsted on the voluntary register or they may be exempt from registration entirely.
-Both clubs and providers that would require registration with Ofsted, and those that are exempt, can participate in the HAF programme.
+Holiday clubs may need to legally register with Ofsted depending on the provision they offer and the age range of children that they care for.
+Some may also choose to register with Ofsted on the voluntary register, while others may be exempt from registration .
+Both providers that require registration with Ofsted, and those that are exempt, can participate in the HAF programme.

-It is the responsibility of individual HAF providers to understand whether they are required by law to be Ofsted registered and to continue to review their status as and when the provision they are offering changes.
+It is the responsibility of individual HAF providers to understand whether they are legally required to be Ofsted registered and for reviewing their status whenever the provision they are offering changes.

 Resources